 About: After spending a few years in retail management, I was looking for a complete change in career to start doing something I really enjoyed everyday.
 For me, that was working with dogs.
 I heard of Dog Trouble through fellow dog owners who encouraged me to read up about the work that Jo does.
 Once I did, I knew it would be the perfect environment to work in so got in touch and after meeting the team, I was offered a full time position.

 Since starting in 2016, I have learnt so much about mindfulness and how important it is to stay calm and respectful in order to have a balanced relationship with your dog.
 Everyday I continue to learn and I enjoy being taught the most effective ways to respond to various dog behaviours.
 I am even noticing a huge improvement with my own dog at home!

 No two days are the same at Dog Trouble and I love that we see so many dogs, no matter what shape or size, learn and grow with us everyday – and their owners too!

-About: I have been working for Jo for about four years now and both my dogs, a German Shepherd called Murphy and a Terrier Cross called Amber, have regularly boarded at Dog Trouble.
-The great advantage of this is that both dogs have become better socialised as a result of their time spent at the centre and have also successfully switched to raw feeding which has greatly improved their overall health and fitness.
+About: I have been working for Jo for about five years now and my Terrier Cross, Amber has regularly boarded at Dog Trouble.
+The great advantage of this is that Amber has become better socialised as a result of her time spent at the centre and I have gained so much support and knowledge about caring for my dog including successfully switching her to raw feeding which has greatly improved her overall health and fitness.